13 Ways You’re Shortening the Life of Your Stove Top

 You step away while you’re cooking

-Contrary to the saying, a watched pot will indeed boil, but if you’re not watching, it may very well boil over.
+Contrary to the saying, a watched pot will indeed boil—and if you’re not watching, it may very well boil over.
 It may be tempting to leave the kitchen when you’re boiling water or heating up liquids, but even small spillovers can lead to big trouble.
 Why?
 Spills, splashes, and other accidents can create stuck-on debris or clogs, according to Paul Berry, owner of Mr. Appliance of San Antonio, a Neighborly company.
 And if you ignore them, they can cause damage to the appliance, shortening its life.
-Don’t miss these 8 quick tips for cleaning your kitchen’s trickiest appliances.

 You don’t clean burner clogs